SamBami01/International-Breweries-Performance-Analysis-SQL/README.md

 # International-Breweries-Performance-Analysis-SQL

-This analysis was done to review the performance of International Breweries between 2017-2019.
+This analysis reviewed the performance of International Breweries between 2017 and 2019.